 Consider Mental and Social Health, Too

 There’s also psychology to consider.
+Why do so many teens give up on sports?
 A 2013 study in the journal Sports Health found that early intensity leads to less enjoyment and more burnout.
 On the flip side, a more relaxed environment lets kids perceive themselves as more competent, which has been shown to increase both participation and performance.

 Sarah Gibbs lived both sides of this coin in Seattle.
 Her son loved rec soccer.
 But when others left for select teams in fifth grade, “It seemed like that’s what we were supposed to do, too,” she says.
 They ended up with a coach whom Gibbs describes as taking “the carrot-and-the-stick approach, just without the carrot.”
 When an 11-year-old picked up a leaf, the coach made him run laps the rest of practice.
 “Bit by bit, my son’s love for the sport was being sucked away, until season’s end, when he begged to never play again.”